OpenLMIS/openlmis-ref-distro/docs/source/contribute/contributionGuide.md

 publicly hosted on [GitHub](http://github.com/OpenLMIS/).
 We encourage everyone working on the codebase to take advantage of GitHub's fork and pull-request model to track what's going on.

+The PR should be on a short-lived branch and processed very quickly by reviews towards merging back to the master branch.
+The branch may have received many commits before the developer initiated the pull request, but it's important to remember about rebasing the changes into a single commit before starting code review.

+OpenLMIS Jenkins runs build, test and Sonar analysis for master branch and also for pull requests.
+In case of pull requests, build status makes the work easier for developers who submit them and those who are reviewing them, so they save the time and know the code is high quality.

+As a developer working on a branch, you have Sonar check your work without that check effecting the Sonar report on the master branch.
+SonarQube give developers an opportunity to track the quality of code branches to ensure that only clean, approved code gets merged into master, and when it's not it doesn't mislead them looking at the master branch into thinking the overall project quality has dropped.

+**[Sonar](http://sonar.openlmis.org/) quality gates should pass before you move your code to the review.**

 For more about version numbers and releasing, see **versioningReleasing.md**.

 The general flow: